eddinsw/NoSleep/README.md

 ## What's New in v2.0.0

 - ⬆️ Migrated to .NET 8 for better performance and modern C# features
+- 🔐 Smart elevation handling - "Startup With Windows" now works for all users with automatic UAC prompting
+- ⏱️ Added uptime display in tray icon tooltip (e.g., "Running 2h 15m")
-- ⌨️ Added global hotkey support (default: `Ctrl+Shift+F9`)
+- ⌨️ Added global hotkey support (default: `Ctrl+Shift+F9`) with conflict detection
 - 🔔 Added Windows toast notifications for state changes
 - 🔄 Added automatic update system with Velopack
-- 🏗️ Refactored codebase with improved architecture
+- 🏗️ Refactored codebase with improved architecture (ApplicationContext-based)
 - 🐛 Fixed memory leaks and improved resource management

 ## How It Works